 Our principal operating subsidiary, Homeowners Choice Property & Casualty Insurance Company, Inc. ("HCPCI"), was incorporated and began operations in 2007.
-Through HCPCI, we currently provide property and casualty homeowners' insurance, condominium-owners' insurance, tenants' insurance, and dwelling fire insurance to individuals owning or occupying property in Florida under our Homeowners Choice brand.
-HCPCI's operations are supported by certain of HCI's wholly-owned subsidiaries as well as HCI Group, Inc.:
+Through HCPCI, we currently provide property and casualty insurance to homeowners, condominium owners and tenants residing in Florida.
+HCPCI's operations are supported by certain of HCI's wholly owned subsidiaries as well as HCI Group, Inc.: